infinitymeme/mc-plugins-ap-java/README.md

 ```

 ## More Techniques
 There are certainly more things you can do in plugins, but this is where I stop holding your hand.
-Google is your best friend, and you have 4 example plugins that you can dig through for reference.
+Google is your best friend, and you have a few example plugins that you can dig through for reference.
 The code should be *relatively* well-written.

 # Exporting Projects